ualib-deploy/roots-ualib/README.md

 ## Before you being

+It is highly recommended that you work on a locally installed Word Press installation, and only push changes to this repo after your commits are ready for staging/optimization.

 ### Get familiar with LESS
 The theme CSS is generated from [LESS](http://lesscss.org/) files under `/assets/css/less/`.
 Any edits to the CSS files themselves will be overwritten after the theme files are built using both the `dev` and `default` grunt tasks.